imse586/imse586.github.io/syllabus/syllabus.md

 ## What are the <font color="red">Reading assignments</font>?

-There will be roughly bi-weekly reading assignments for a total of six (6) reading assignments.
+There will be roughly bi-weekly reading assignments for a total of five (5) reading assignments.
 For each reading, you will submit a brief summary with your own comments.
 The readings are listed below in case you want to get a head start.